ruben2020/codequery/windows-install/README.txt

 * Combines the best of both cscope and ctags
 * Faster due to the use of sqlite for the CodeQuery database
 * Cross-platform GUI tool
-* Auto-complete feature
+* Fast auto-completion of search term
-* case-insensitive, partial keyword search, or exact match search
+* Case-insensitive, partial keyword search - wildcard search supported * and ?
+* Exact match search
 * File viewer with syntax highlighting
 * Ability to open viewed file in an external editor or IDE.